-Dispense cutlery, napkins and other items to students/children, rather than allowing them to pickup their own items.
-Responding to Illness Staff members, parents, and children/students should not enter the school if they have symptoms of COVID-19.
-Schools should develop procedures to address staff that become symptomatic during the school day to allow that staff member to isolate/leave the school for the time recommended by the Chief Medical Officer of Health and Alberta Health Services.
-The staff member should be encouraged to access COVID-19 testing by accessing the AHS Online Testing tool.
-If a child/student develops symptoms while at the school, the child/student should be asked to wear a non-medical mask if they are able to, and be isolated in a separate room.
+TOR SOMMER SCHOOL RE-LIGHT Place tape or other markings on floors to maintain a physical distancing of no less than 2 metres.
+Stagger meal service times to reduce the numbers of people present at any one time.
+Adapt other areas to serve as additional dining space to increase spacing among persons in the same room.
+Do not use buffets.
+Instead, switch to pre-packaged meals or meals served by staff.
+Dispense cutlery, napkins and other items to students, rather than allowing them to pickup their own items.
+If a school is using a common lunchroom and staggering lunch times, ensure that all surfaces of the tables and chairs (including the underneath edge of the chair seat) are cleaned and disinfected after each use.
+Responding to Illness Staff members, parents, and students must not enter the school if they have symptoms of COVID-19.
+Schools must develop procedures to address staff that become symptomatic during the school day to allow that staff member to isolate/leave the school for the time period recommended by the Chief Medical Officer of Health and Alberta Health Services.
+The staff member is encouraged to use the AHS Online Assessment Tool to arrange testing.
+If a student develops symptoms while at the school facility, the student should be asked to wear a non-medical mask if they are able to, and be isolated in a separate room.
 The parent/guardian should be notified to come and pick up the student immediately.
-If a separate room is not available, the child/student should be kept at least 2 metres away from other children/students.
+If a separate room is not available, the student must be kept at least 2 metres away from other students.
 The student should be encouraged to access COVID-19 testing by accessing the AHS Online Testing tool.
-If the child/student requires close contact and care, staff can continue to care for the child/student until the parent is able to pick up the child/student.
-The student and staff should wear a mask and close interactions with the student that may result in contact with the student's respiratory secretions should be avoided.
-If very close contact is required and the child is young the staff member should also use a face shield or eye protection.
-Staff/students must wash their hands before donning a mask and before and after removing the mask (as per Alberta Health mask guidance), and before and after touching any items used by the child/student.
-All items the student touched/used while isolated must be cleaned and disinfected as soon as the child/student has been picked up.
-Items that cannot be cleaned and disinfected (e.g. paper, books, cardboard puzzles) should be removed from the classroom and stored in a sealed container for a minimum of 10 days.
-Schools must keep records of a student's known pre-existing conditions.
-If a student develops symptoms in or outside of the program that could be caused by COVID-19 or by a known pre- existing condition (e.g. allergies), the student should be tested for
+If the student requires close contact and care, staff can continue to care for the student until the parent is able to pick up the student.
+Staff should wear a mask during all interactions with the student and should avoid contact with the student's respiratory secretions.
+Staff/students must wash their hands before donning a mask and before and after removing the mask (as per mask guidance), and before and after touching any items used by the student.
+All items the student touched/used while isolated must be cleaned and disinfected as soon as the student has been picked up.
+Items that cannot be cleaned and disinfected should be removed from the classroom and stored in a sealed container for a minimum of 10 days.

+- Schools must keep records of a student's known pre-existing conditions.
+If a student develops symptoms in or outside of the program that could be caused by COVID-19 or by a known preexisting condition (e.g. allergies), the student should be tested for COVID-19 at least once to confirm that it is not the source of their symptoms before entering or returning to the school. - If two or more staff/students within a cohort are identified as having symptoms consistent with COVID-19, the school should follow outbreak notification procedures as per routine zone protocols.